Flaming Love: Plot

-As described in a review in a film magazine, when Roland Keene's wife dies, he goes West with a theatrical troupe, leaving his young son Benny (Alexander) in New York.
-In Placer Valley he meets Sal Flood (Busch), owner of a saloon she inherited from her father.
+As described in a review in a film magazine, when Roland Keene's wife dies, he goes West with a theatrical troupe, leaving his young son Benny in New York.
+In Placer Valley he meets Sal Flood, owner of a saloon she inherited from her father.
 Benny arrives in Placer Valley just in time to witness his father marrying Sal.
-Roland takes over running the saloon and is being milked by Osner (Lewis), a professional gambler, when Steve McGregor (Santschi), a friend of Sal, intervenes.
+Roland takes over running the saloon and is being milked by Osner, a professional gambler, when Steve McGregor, a friend of Sal, intervenes.
 After a bloody fight, Steve whips the gambler.
 Sal then takes over the saloon.
 To meet his gambling debts, Roland is compelled by Osner to open the saloon's safe, which has Steve's gold.
 When the safe is opened, Benny through a window sees Osner taking the metal.
 The building is blasted by Osner, and Benny is injured by debris from the building.
 Benny shields his father when the Sheriff investigates, and Roland sets out to get Osner and return the gold.
 Osner flees to a tram car, and Roland jumps on it as it begins to travel down from one mountain and then up the next slope.
 In mid-air he succeeds in spilling Osner to freefall from the tram car to some tree tops far below, but then Roland loses his own grip to luckily land safely on a sandy bank.